 Carried out in healthy subjects to investigate whether the drug candidate behaves in the body in the same way as the preclinical trials indicated.
 Also important in this process is the documentation of the substance's safety profile.

 Studies in a significantly larger number of patients.
-The results from the Phase III studies form an important part of the basis for obtaining market approval from the pharmaceutical authorities.
+The results from the Phase 3 studies form an important part of the basis for obtaining market approval from the pharmaceutical authorities.

-Phase IV involves studies of the drug's therapeutic use.
-Phase IV studies aim to study and monitor the dose and effect ratio, the influence of other concomitant drug treatment and any side effects that arise after launch on the market.
+Phase 4 involves studies of the drug's therapeutic use.
+Phase 4 studies aim to study and monitor the dose and effect ratio, the influence of other concomitant drug treatment and any side effects that arise after launch on the market.

 An application is submitted to one or more pharmaceutical authorities.
 The processing time for an application is normally approximately one year.

 Provided that the pharmaceutical authority approves the application, the launch of the product can begin.
 In most countries, however, price negotiations must first be carried out with the entities that will pay for the medicine.